SurendraTamang/raws-datas/README.md

-# raws-datas
+# Raw Data Collections
-Curated list of the some of the  sample datas that I have collected while doing some projects
+Curated list of the some of the  sample datas that I have collected while doing some projects.
+Some might have list of csv, links of googlesheets and other services